ronin-rb/ronin-code-asm/README.md

 ## Description

-{Ronin::ASM} is a Ruby DSL for crafting Assmebly programs and Shellcode.
+{Ronin::ASM} is a Ruby DSL for crafting Assembly programs and Shellcode.

 ## Features